Savabeel

 Savabeel is a retired Australian Thoroughbred race horse and active sire.
 He is best known for his win in the 2004 Cox Plate.
 He was trained by Graeme Rogerson, and ridden by Chris Munce in his most important wins.

 Breeding

-Savabeel, foaled on 23 September 2001, is a brown horse sired by champion New Zealand sire Zabeel out of the multiple Group 1 winner Savannah Success.
+Savabeel, foaled on 23 September 2001, is a brown horse sired by champion New Zealand sire Zabeel out of the multiple Group winner Savannah Success.

+Savannah Success had won the 1999 New Zealand Oaks and Ansett Australia Stakes at Group 1 level and the Surround Stakes (Group 2) as well as a number of other Group and listed New Zealand races.

 Racing career

 In Spring 2004 he won the race considered the Weight for Age Championship of Australasia, the Cox Plate, beating the previous year's winner Fields of Omagh.
 He was the first three-year-old to win the race since another son of Zabeel, Octagonal won the race nine years earlier in 1995.
 At the time of Savabeel's Cox Plate win, Rogerson described him as the best horse he had ever trained.

 Savabeel also won the Group One 2004 Spring Champion Stakes over 2000m at Randwick.

 After an excellent run for second behind Elvstroem in the C F Orr Stakes in February 2005, Savabeel had an unsuccessful autumn campaign which saw him only place once and was retired to stud in 2005.

 All in all, he retired the winner of $2,760,460 in stakes.
 Savabeel started on 14 occasions, winning 3 and placing on 4 occasions.